 In international commercial arbitration, the competence-competence principle aims to allow arbitrators to examine and decide on any objection to their jurisdiction in the first instance, irrespective of the contents of the arbitration agreement.
 The arbitral tribunal can rule on an objection to its jurisdiction in a preliminary or the final award.
 The parties cannot validly restrict or eliminate such power of the arbitral tribunal.
-Before arbitration commences (ie, before a party receives the other party’s request for arbitration), a party can request that the court issues a declaratory judgment on the existence and validity of the arbitration agreement.
+Prior to the commencement of the arbitration (ie, before a party receives the other party’s request for arbitration), a party can request that the court issues a declaratory judgment on the existence and validity of the arbitration agreement.
 To hear the case, a Greek court must have international jurisdiction over the matter and the litigants.
 Following the filing of a case resulting in the commencement of arbitration, no challenges to the arbitral tribunal’s jurisdiction before a court are allowed.
 The parties can challenge the arbitral tribunal’s jurisdiction in court only after the arbitral award has been rendered.

 In domestic arbitration and international disputes of a non-commercial nature, the tribunal can rule on its own jurisdiction, unless the parties to the arbitration agreement have agreed otherwise.

 Why and how can an arbitrator be replaced?